aawhip/model-metadata/README.md

 In the main text file, the following bullets should be answered for each project:
 1. Project/Model title
-2. Contact information
+2. Description
-3. Geospatial extent
+3. Contact information
-4. Flows modeled
+4. Geospatial extent (include filename of uploaded shapefile, if available)
-5. Dimensions (1D, 2D, 3D)
+5. Flows modeled
-6. Resolution (cell dimensions, XS spacing)
+6. Dimensions (1D, 2D, 3D)
-7. Platform (HEC-RAS, Delft, etc.)
+7. Resolution (cell dimensions, XS spacing)
-8. Calibrated and verification performed (yes or no + type)
+8. Platform (HEC-RAS, Delft, etc.)
-9. Purpose
+9. Calibrated and verification performed (yes or no + type)
-10. Date of model completion
+10. Purpose
-11. Date and resolution of underlying elevation data (topography and bathymetry)
+11. Date of model completion
-12. Availability to public or third party entities
+12. Date and resolution of underlying elevation data (topography and bathymetry)
-13. File name of associated shapefile (if uploaded)
+13. Availability to public or third party entities